khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/color.md

 ### Transparency

 Transparency is used only to effectively shade an element in relation to the surface below.
+See [blend modes and opacity](#blend-modes-and-opacity).

 #### Gray